Psychedelic/dank/README.md

 dfx deploy
 ```

+NOTE: All of the commands that are used here are put together in a shell script.
+You can run that shell script locally and
+check the functionality of Dank without executing each command seperately.
+The script's location is [scripts/interactions.sh](https://github.com/Psychedelic/dank/blob/nima/scripts/interactions.sh).

-Now that the canister is deployed on the IC, we can call it's methods.
+Now that the canisters are deployed on the IC, we can call their methods.
 Some methods like `withdraw`, need other canisters.
 For that reason, we have created the `piggy-bank` canister.
 This canister will be used to demonstrate how any other canister on
 the network should interact with Dank.
 For now, let's just check our balance: